IBM/sms-analysis-with-wks/README.md

 -- -- entry ends

-Now from terminal line run
+Now from terminal run below command

 mvn test

 # Get your hands on with the NLU api and WKS tool